If you are in crisis and need help to feel safe, please consider talking to someone right now.

 Approach:

-Stay present: As you cry, stay present with the evolving moment.
-As your body works to release, sensations will inevitably move out of and into the space.
-With mindful attention to what is shifting, you may notice emerging awareness that indicate it's time to breathe more slowly, take a rest, get some resources in place, etc. Remember, your body has just released a lot of stress hormones, so you may need to sit quietly, rest or reflect after a cry.
+4. Notice shifts: Stay present as your body works to release.
+Sensations, images, feelings and thoughts will move out of and into the space.
+With mindful attention, you may notice they are guiding you to breathe more slowly, rest, get a few more resources in place, etc. Remember, emotional tears are a sign of stress hormones, so your body may require you to sit quietly, rest or reflect after a cry.